-SWAG also organised a virtual Murder Mystery Evening back in November.
-The event was very well-received by attendees and it was a fantastic opportunity to socialise with colleagues as well as meet new and familiar faces.
+The events have been very well-received by attendees and it has been fantastic to socialise with colleagues as well as meet new and familiar faces.

 We are taking a proactive approach in gathering feedback from our staff and creating events that interest them.
-We look forward to the year ahead with optimism and plenty of creative ideas to bring our people together.
+We look forward to the year ahead with renewed optimism and plenty of creative ideas to bring our people together.